 Tuna needs to be grilled on average 3.5-4 minutes per side.
 Make sure not to move it.

-Now that your grill is preheated and your tuna is seasoned place it on the grill.
+Now that your grill is preheated and your tuna is seasoned, place it on the grill.
 Now this is the magic part.
-How long should I grill for?
+How long should I grill for, you ask?
 First make sure that your fire is at the right temperature.
 Check by placing your hand an inch from the grates.
-If you can hold your hand over the grates for 4-5 seconds you are at the perfect temp.
-Any less it is too hot and the times below will need adjusting and any more than 6 and you need to turn up the heat as this fish won’t grill properly.
+If you can hold your hand over the grates for 4-5 seconds, you are at the perfect temp.
+Any less – it is too hot and the times below will need adjusting.
+Any more than 6 and you need to turn up the heat as this fish won’t grill properly.

 • Rare – 3 1/2 minutes on each side